 shows how the report's data changes based on the physical size of the setup itself.

-the definition of "size" is specific to each report — for gap fill, it's the size of the gap; for IB breakout, it's the size of the initial balance range; for ICT opening retracement, it's the size of the opening displacement. larger setups don't always perform the same as smaller ones, and this view surfaces those differences.
+the definition of "size" is specific to each report — for gap fill it's the size of the gap; for IB breakout it's the size of the initial balance range; for ICT opening retracement it's the size of the opening displacement; for engulfing it's the body of the engulfing candle. larger setups don't always perform the same as smaller ones, and this view surfaces those differences.

 by close